google/flutter-mediapipe/CONTRIBUTING.md

 ##### Adding the sample

 New task implementations should include a new screen in the example app.
-Add a new element to the `PageView`'s children, then add your sample within that widget.
+Add a new element to the `PageView` widget's children, then add your sample within that new widget.
 For reference on how to initialize the MediaPipe SDK for your task, consult existing examples.
-It is recommended that you use this example as the primary way of proving to yourself that your new task implementation works as intended.
+It is recommended that you use this example as the primary way of proving to yourself that your new task implementation works as intended (along with tests, of course).

 #### Improving an existing task

-If you are improving an existing task, either by adding overlooked functionality or fixing a bug, your task should be much simpler than that of adding an entirely new task.
+If you are improving an existing task, either by adding overlooked functionality or fixing a bug, your job should be much simpler than that of adding an entirely new task.
 If you get stuck, open a PR with everything you have accomplished and request assistance from Craig Labenz.

 #### Adding tests

 All new PRs should include tests that demonstrate correctness.
-Integration tests are demonstrated by the `mediapipe_text` plugin, but as of this writing, are not implemented in the `mediapipe_genai` plugin.
+Integration tests exist in the `mediapipe_text` plugin, but as of this writing, are not yet implemented in the `mediapipe_genai` plugin.